christinegerdevic/Fanshawe/README.md

 Week 3 - GitHub Desktop and Advanced Selectors

+Week 4 (in class) - Transitions and Transforms

 ### Prerequisites

 A knowledge of HTML5 is a pre-requisite for this course.